gmc-code/PC-microbit-micropython/docs/lessons2/audio.rst

 .. admonition:: Tasks

     #.
-Play any 3 built in sounds using a list, separating them with a 1 second pause.
+Play any 3 built-in sounds using a list, separating them with a 1 second pause.
     #.
-Use the choice function to randomly pick a built in sound from a sound list.
+Use the choice function to randomly pick a built-in sound from a sound list.
 See: https://www.w3schools.com/python/ref_random_choice.asp.
 Use button pressing to break out of the while loop to stop playing sounds.

     .. dropdown::
         :icon: codescan